SAP/node-hdb/README.md

 });
 ```

-This is suitable for Multiple-host HANA systems which are distributed over several hosts.
-The client will establish a connection to the first available host from the list.
+This is suitable for multiple-host SAP HANA systems which are distributed over several hosts.
+The client establishes a connection to the first available host from the list.

 ### Authentication mechanisms
-Details about the different authentication method can be found in the [SAP HANA Security Guide](http://help.sap.com/hana/SAP_HANA_Security_Guide_en.pdf).
+Details about the different authentication methods can be found in the [SAP HANA Security Guide](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/latest/en-US/440f6efe693d4b82ade2d8b182eb1efb.html).

 #### User / Password
 Users authenticate themselves with their database `user` and `password`.